 Brazilian physician Álvaro Osório de Almeida also recognized the potential of HBO therapy and published many medical papers about the effects of high doses of oxygen on tumours in animals and people.
 Physicians and scientists continue to uncover new uses of HBO therapy in the management and treatment of diseases.

 Since then, HBO has evolved to treat a variety of ailments successfully.
 It can be used to treat serious infections, air bubbles in blood vessels, and stubborn wounds that heal slowly because of diabetes or radiation injury.
 In a chamber, the air pressure is brought up to three times higher than normal so that your lungs can take in more oxygen.
 Your blood then carries this oxygen throughout your body, helping fight bacteria and spur the discharge of growth factors and stem cells to promote healing.

 The tissues in your body need an ample supply of oxygen to function optimally.
 Injured tissue needs even more oxygen to persevere.
-HBO therapy can be used to treat many conditions today, and medical institutions use it in different ways.
+HBOT therapy can be used to treat many conditions today, and medical institutions use it in different ways.
 Your doctor might suggest HBO therapy if you suffer from one of these conditions:

 - Radiation injury